 When the Continuous Improvement Unit was set up at the University of Winchester in 2014, process mapping was already being used on a small scale by a few staff.
 Over the last few years we have utilised the software to develop a large “How Do I….?” process library for staff, the benefits of which are constantly being realised.

 At the beginning, already having powerful process mapping software in place was something of a gift, and we knew we wanted to use it.
-However, as we began to collect information and create new maps in order to analyse processes we encountered two major issues:
+However, as we began to collect information and create new maps to analyse processes we hit two major issues:

-2.)
-Resistance.
+2) Resistance.
 Process mapping workshops are often eyed with a certain degree of suspicion.
-Quite understandably, teams felt they knew their processes very well already and so engagement was a challenge.
+Quite understandably, teams felt they knew their processes very well already so engagement was a challenge.